-Jesse described the mansion to RADAR:
+Jesse described the mansion:

 “The Mansion is more of a compound than a mansion.
 It only has 4 bedrooms upstairs.
 Downstairs are the rose ceremony room, her room with all the guys’ photos in it and the kitchen and the living room.
 The rest of the house that you never see is filled with production equipment.